Update: ‘In the U.S.’ sub-section of ‘100,000+ Taycans produced’ and ‘Price & Release Date’ updated.

 What is the 2024 Porsche Taycan release date?

-The improved Taycan could go on sale in the U.S. in late 2023.
+The improved Taycan is now expected to go on sale in the U.S. in 2024.

 What will be the 2024 Porsche Taycan price?